tdeleon/Relax/README.md

 ### ServiceRequest

 The `ServiceRequest` protocol represents HTTP requests made against  a `Service`.
 Requests can be any of the `HTTPRequestMethod` types.
-The `ServiceRequest.requestType` is the only property that you must provide a value for- all others provide a default implementation.
+The `ServiceRequest.httpMethod` is the only property that you must provide a value for- all others provide a default implementation.

 Requests can be customized with: